wandb/docs/content/tutorials/integration-tutorials/xgboost_sweeps.md

 We'll also need `wandb` to be integrated into our script.
 There's three main components:
-*   `wandb.init()` – Initialize a new W&B run.
+*   `wandb.init()`: Initialize a new W&B run.
 Each run is single execution of the training script.
-*   `wandb.config` – Save all your hyperparameters in a config object.
+*   `wandb.config`: Save all your hyperparameters in a config object.
 This lets you use [our app](https://wandb.ai) to sort and compare your runs by hyperparameter values.
-*   `wandb.log()` – Logs metrics and custom objects – these can be images, videos, audio files, HTML, plots, point clouds etc.
+*   `wandb.log()`: Logs metrics and custom objects, such as images, videos, audio files, HTML, plots, or point clouds.

 We also need to download the data: